Programs

 Cognates 6 units

-Business Development Plan 6 units
+Integrative Business Plan or Thesis 6 units

 3 units

 This course focuses on the skills necessary to evaluate, plan and manage the organizational requirements of a new enterprise or for introducing an innovation into an existing system and culture.
+This course also introduces the students to the theories, concepts, models, and dynamics of human behavior in organizations.
+The course enables students to apply these models on small, medium, and large scale organizations.

-ENT500M – Entrepreneurial Statistics
+COB507M – Entrepreneurial Statistics

 3 units